Explainable Semantic Communication for Text Tasks: Proposed TESC Scheme

-In this section, we first expand the conventional triplets extraction method to investigate the explainable semantic extraction method.
-Then, the details of the semantic filtering method are introduced.
+In this subsection, we delve into the proposed triplet-based semantic representation method, which comprises of two key components: semantic extraction and semantic filtering.
+First, we introduce syntactic dependency analysis-based semantic extraction method.
+Then, we elaborate the details of the semantic filtering method under the task guidance.

-\subsection{Semantic Extraction Method}
+\subsubsection{Semantic Extraction Method}

-The proposed semantic extraction method is shown in Fig. \ref{fig:extraction}, which mainly consists of an out-of-the-box triplet extraction tool, and a complementary semantic triplets extraction module based on syntactic dependencies analysis.
-In particular, the out-of-the-box triplet extraction tool that we use in this work is the Open Information Extraction (OpenIE) annotator\cite{openie2}, which is commonly used for triplet extraction in knowledge graphs.
-However, the extracted results of OpenIE lack abstract and non-generic semantics, which may degrade the performance of semantic communication.
-To overcome this problem, we further proposed a complementary semantic triplets extraction module based on syntactic dependencies analysis to supplement the missing semantics.
+{The proposed semantic extraction method, depicted in Fig. \ref{fig:extraction}, leverages both an established out-of-the-box triplet extraction tool and a novel complementary triplet extraction method predicated on syntactic dependency analysis.
+In particular, the out-of-the-box triplet extraction tool used in this work is the Open Information Extraction (OpenIE) annotator\cite{openie2}. {However, the existing triplets extraction methods still exhibit moderate performance, and this limitation could potentially be the performance bottleneck in semantic communication.
+To overcome this problem, we further propose a complementary triplet extraction method based on syntactic dependency analysis to supplement the missing semantics.
+Syntactic dependency analysis offers a comprehensive depiction of the dependency relationship between linguistic elements at the sentence level, making it particularly advantageous for extracting implicit and abstract information.} For example, OpenIE can only extract (\textit{a bird}, \textit{flies in}, \textit{sky}) from the text ``\textit{A red bird flies in sky}'', while the proposed complementary triplet extraction method can additionally extract more specific triplets (\textit{bird}, \textit{is}, \textit{red}).}

+{The complementary triplet extraction method can be divided into two phases: syntactic dependency analysis ($\boldsymbol{S}_{\rm{d}}$) and rule-based triplet extraction ($\boldsymbol{E}_{\rm{r}}$), as shown in the lower part of Fig. \ref{fig:extraction}.
+In the first phase, we employ Spacy to deconstruct the sentence syntactically, outputting a tree whose branches represent the syntactic dependencies.
+Spacy is a powerful open-source natural language processing (NLP) library renowned for its efficiency and accuracy in linguistic analysis.
+Mathematically, this can be represented as} {